oncody/civ-board-game-2010/README.md

 - [ ] Native art: gain 3-6 extra culture - seems OP
 - [ ] Teacher: learn a tech 1 for free - seems OP

-### Victory Conditions
-* Military Victory - Defeat an enemy capital in battle
-* Culture Victory - Advance to the end of the culture track
-* Technology Victory - Research a level 5 technology card
-* Economic Victory - Reach 15 coins
-  * If playing with investments, invested coins do not count towards an economic victory

 ### Potentially anytime abilities:
 * Great person cards